diCaminha/studying/microservices_node_udemy/fund_microservices.md

 ## Communication Strategies: Async and Sync
 Sync: services communicate with each other using direct requests
 Async: services communicate with each other using **events**

+A problem with using Sync communication:
+ex:
+    we have 4 services:
+    1. Code to sign up a user
+    2. Code to list avaliable products
+    3. Code to purchase a product

+    4. code to show products ordered by a particular user

+    service 4 requires all other 'services' (1,2 and 3) in order to response the required data.
+That said, if Service 1 has a problem, then the whole execution of Serrvice 4 will be compromised.

+    also another problem is about the time execution.
+The execution of service 4 is equal to the slowest service (1,2 or 3);

+    With Microservices we do this differently: We use a **Event Bus** to handle event notifications (some happened) or receive info.